Yu-Lab-Genomics/MethylAI/README.md

 **⚠️ Technical Note**: The MethylAI model is designed to predict both site-specific and regional methylation levels.
 Consequently, the program does not validate whether input coordinates correspond to canonical CpG dinucleotides.
 We caution that prediction accuracy for non-CpG sites has not been systematically evaluated and may not reflect biological reality.

+### Note

+MethylAI was pre-trained and fine-tuned using human chr1–9 and chr12–22 for training, chr10 for validation, and chr11 for testing (all coordinates are based on the human hg38 genome assembly).
+If you wish to use MethylAI as a baseline model in your research, you can quickly evaluate its prediction accuracy on ENCODE or human cell‑type datasets by following these steps:

+1. Replace the demo CpG coordinate file
+Substitute demo/demo_data/cpg_coordinate.txt with the coordinates of chromosome 11 CpG sites (hg38, see **Preparation** Section).
+2. Configure the model parameters
+Ensure that the --config_file, --config_dict_name, and --model_ckpt arguments point to the appropriate configuration and checkpoint files for the model you want to evaluate (e.g., the fine‑tuned model on ENCODE dataset of human cell type dataset, see **Preparation** Section).
+3. Run the demo script
+Execute demo/demo.py as described in the Demo section.
+The output will provide MethylAI’s predicted methylation levels for the chromosome 11 test set.
+4. Fine‑tune on your own data (optional)
+To adapt MethylAI to your own dataset, follow the Fine‑tuning Tutorial 1 and 2 to fine‑tune a model that can serve as a baseline for your specific biological context.

 ---

 ## Fine-tuning Tutorial 1: Using a ENCODE Dataset